Lakshmiksit/To-check-whether-the-given-IP-addresses-belongs-to-the-same-subnet-or-different-subnet/README.md

 output:Same subnet

 If no inputs are given:
-output:One or more invalid IP Addresses specified.\n
+output:One  or more invalid IP Addresses specified.\nTry again
-output: